Long-range Meta-path Search on Large-scale Heterogeneous Graphs: Experiments and Analysis

 \subsection{Analysis on Large Maximum Hops}

-To answer \textbf{Q5}, we conduct experiments to compare the performance, memory, and efficiency of \model~with the best metapath-free method, Simple-HGN~\cite{lv2021we}, and the best metapath-based method, SeHGNN~\cite{yang2022simple}, on \texttt{DBLP}.
-Figure~\ref{fig:largehop} (a) shows the Micro-F1 score relative to the maximum hop or layer, which reflects that \model~has consistent performance with the increment of maximum hop while Simple-HGN and SeHGNN can not leverage long-range dependencies.
+To answer \textbf{Q2}, we conduct experiments to compare the performance, memory, and efficiency of \model~with the method of HGB benchmark, Simple-HGN~\cite{lv2021we}, and the best metapath-based method, SeHGNN~\cite{yang2022simple}, on \texttt{DBLP}.
+Figure~\ref{fig:largehop} (a) shows that \model~has consistent performance with the increment of maximum hop.
+The failure of Simple-HGN demonstrates its attention mechanism can not overcome the over-smoothing issue or eliminate the effects of noise under large hop.
 Figure~\ref{fig:largehop} (b), (c) illustrate each training epoch's average memory and time costs relative to the maximum hop or layer.
-We can observe that the consumption of metapath-based method SeHGNN exponentially grows, and the consumption of metapath-free method Simple-HGN linearly increases, which is consistent with their time complexity as listed in Table~\ref{tab:time_complexity}.
-At the same time, \model~has almost constant consumption as the maximum hop growing.
-Figure~\ref{fig:largehop} (c) shows the time cost of \model~in the search stage, which also approximates a constant.
-When maximum hop $l=1,2,3,4$, we utilize the full meta-paths set because the number of target-node-related meta-paths is small than $M=20$.
-So the time and memory consumption of \model~slightly increases from $l=1$ to $l=5$.
+We can observe that the consumption of SeHGNN exponentially grows, and the consumption of Simple-HGN linearly increases, which is consistent with their time complexity as listed in Table~\ref{tab:time_complexity}.
+Meanwhile, \model~has almost constant consumption as the maximum hop grows.
+Figure~\ref{fig:largehop} (c) shows the time cost of \model~in the search stage, which also approximates a constant when the number of meta-paths is larger than $M=30$.
+More results about efficiency are shown in Figure~\ref{fig:efficiency} of Appendix~\ref{sec:efficiency}.

+We also compare the performance and training time of \model~with SeHGNN under different maximum hops on large-scale dataset \texttt{OGBN-MAG}.
+When the maximum hop $l=1,2,3$, we utilize the full meta-path set because the number of meta-paths is smaller than $M=30$.
+Following the convention~\cite{lv2021we,yang2022simple}, we measure the average time consumption of one epoch for each model.
+As shown in Table~\ref{tab:ogb_max}, the performance of LMSPS keeps increasing as the maximum hop value grows.
+It indicates that \model~can overcome the issues caused by utilizing long-range dependency, \eg, over-smoothing and noise.
+In addition, when the number of meta-paths is larger than $30$, the training time of LMSPS is stable under different maximum hops.